 Example: Campaign type = Email

-Add create record elements to the flow
+Add create record elements to the Salesforce Flow

 Once your decision outcomes have been created, you can add actions to create each campaign member status.
 Each status for the campaign will use a Create Records element.
 For example, if you want to create four campaign member statuses for webinars, you will need add four Create Record elements to the flow.